 Fixing Classic Car Mechanical Faults

-I decided to replace my starter, alternator and battery, they were all working OK, but I’ve been around old cars long enough to know these are likely components to give issues.
+I decided to replace my starter, alternator, and battery, they were all working OK, but I’ve been around old cars long enough to know these are likely components to give issues.

 I also paid particular attention to the cooling system, old cars with old cooling systems like to overheat.
-It’s usually because the radiator, hose, fan, thermostat or rad cap has failed.
+It’s usually because the radiator, hose, fan, thermostat, or rad cap has failed.

 So I went ahead and replaced most of it, and back-flushed my heater matrix which flushed out an incredible amount of crap, and I immediately knew why the heater was so poor.

 Springs and shocks are a little more challenging for the novice to replace.
 They will require special spring clamp tools, which aren’t expensive.
-The biggest challenge I found working on an old car is the rusted out nuts and bolts.
+The biggest challenge I found working on an old car is the rusted-out nuts and bolts.
 My top tip, spray lots of wd40 on the offending fastener and allow it to soak overnight.

-Your classic may have a engine timing belt fitted, the belt keeps the top and bottom parts of the engine in time.
+Your classic may have an engine timing belt fitted, the belt keeps the top and bottom parts of the engine in time.
 If the belt breaks, it usually causes a lot of cylinder head and valve damage.
 I suggest replacing it before using the car.

 Other engine types may have a timing chain, they stretch and get noisy when they need to be changed, they’re also less likely to break and have a longer service life than a belt.

-On the down side timing chains and guides are more expensive and more difficult to replace.
+On the downside, timing chains and guides are more expensive and more difficult to replace.

 How to drive a classic car?
-A classic car will still feel pretty modern behind the wheel, but the more basic models won’t have airbags, ABS or stability control systems.
+A classic car will still feel pretty modern behind the wheel, but the more basic models won’t have airbags, ABS, or stability control systems.
 So cornering especially in slippery conditions requires more finesse with the right foot.